VUIIS/demo-singularity-matlab-fsl/README.md

 The process of putting it together is described below.
-The scripts and code in this repository are extensively commented, so if something isn't clear here, it's probably explained in the example code.
+The scripts and code in this repository are extensively commented, so if something isn't clear here, it's probably explained in the Singularity file or the example code.

 ## Matlab part